lamula21/next-twitter-supabase/README.md

 ## Features

 - Next.js for server-side rendering and client-side JavaScript
-- Implemented experirmental next.js feature: server actions
+- Implemented experimental Next.js feature: Server Actions
 - Supabase for database access and authentication with Github
 - Tailwind for styling
 - Typescript for a strong typed javascript